Buffon, Ramos and the 10 worst PSG transfers of all time

 In the summer of 2021, PSG had one of the most high-profile transfer windows in history, signing Messi, Georginio Wijnaldum, Gianluigi Donnarumma and Sergio Ramos for free.

-Though Wijnaldum has disappointed, at least he has played a decent amount of games.
+Though Wijnaldum has disappointed, at least he has played a decent amount of games and has now joined Roma on loan.

 Ramos, on the other hand, has been a complete disaster.

-Injury issues have meant that the Spaniard has made only five appearances this season, and when you consider that he is on a reported €12m a year, his contributions have been very, very expensive.
+Injury issues have meant that the Spaniard has made just eight league starts in his debut season and when you consider that he is on a reported €12m a year, his contributions have been very, very expensive.

 Grzegorz Krychowiak – €27.5m from Sevilla, 2016